-Activity 4: Introduction to scenario analysis
+Introduction to scenario analysis

 Methods Discussion

-The teacher should focus exclusively on the political and social aspects of the DESs.
-It should attention to the fact that many technical aspects can be taken into account from the socio-political sharing local power plants, sharing the revenues from sold surplus energy, bottom-up financing technological solutions, etc.
+Keynotes The teacher should focus exclusively on the political and social aspects of the DESs.
+It should also draw attention to the fact that many technical aspects can be taken into account from the socio-political side, e.g. sharing local power plants, sharing the revenues from sold surplus energy, bottom-up financing of specific technological solutions, etc.

 Materials None

 Required accessories None

 Time allocation 10 min

 Learning outcomes Students are familiar with the principles of scenario analysis techniques.
 Readiness to prepare two kinds of scenario analysis regarding decentralised energy systems.